Dear Black Canyon Parents and Community,

 My name is Angela Jangula and I would like to offer a big hello to Black Canyon City.
 As Superintendent, I look forward to being involved in this wonderful community for another wonderful year.
 My responsibilities will be part-time Superintendent and part-time teacher.
 I enjoy coaching the Volleyball Team and being the score keeper for Basketball.

-Volunteers are always encouraged and Cañon will pay the fingerprint fee for any parents or family that wishes to be in the classroom working with students and staff.
+Volunteers are always encouraged and Cañon appreciates any parents or family that wishes to be in the classroom working with students and staff.
 We would love to have a Parent/Teacher Organization.
 If you would like to join, contact Trinka Hall at firstname.lastname@example.org.

-Of course, my door is always open in the District Office, but I am in the classroom from 9:45 a.m. to 11:45 a.m. every day.
-Please come to our school board meetings held in the school library usually on the second Monday of every month.
+Of course, my door is always open in the District Office, but I am in the classroom for about 2 hours every day.
+Please come to our school board meetings held in the school library usually on the first Tuesday of every month.
 You can reach me at 623-374-5588 ext 501 or email me at firstname.lastname@example.org.
 Go Cougars!!!

 Angela E. Jangula